kubernetes-sigs/gateway-api/geps/gep-4894/index.md

   ExternalHostname *ExternalHostnameBackend `json:"externalHostname,omitempty"`

   // EndpointSelector specifies the configuration for an EndpointSelector backend.
 Only used if type is EndpointSelector.
-  // As defined in GEP-4731, creation of a `Backend` of type `EndpointSelector` should result in `Backend` controllers
+  // As defined in KEP-6116, creation of a `Backend` of type `EndpointSelector` should result in `Backend` controllers
   // creating the requisite `EndpointSelector` resource and setting ownerReferences appropriately.
-  // TODO: Add link when GEP-4731 merges.
   // +optional
   EndpointSelector *EndpointSelectorBackend `json:"endpointSelector,omitempty"`